-The following prayer for those who mourn may be added or said beforehand:

-Father of mercies and God of all consolation, your pursue us with untiring love and dispel the shadow of death with the bright light of dawn.
+The following prayer for those who mourn may be added or said beforehand: Father of mercies and God of all consolation, your pursue us with untiring love and dispel the shadow of death with the bright light of dawn.
 Comfort your servants in their loss and sorrow.
-(Be our refuge
+(Be our refuge and our strength, O Lord, and lift us from the depths of grief into the peace and light of your presence.)

 Your Son, our Lord Jesus Christ, by dying has destroyed our death and by rising, restored our life.
 Enable us therefore to press on toward him, so that, after our earthly course is run, he may reunite us with those we love, when every tear will be wiped away.
-Through Jesus Christ, our
+Through Jesus Christ, our Lord.115